Manager of Public Affairs

 Outside of my professional work experience, I have invested my time and energy into leadership roles and opportunities.
 While in college, I served two roles within my social sorority, Chief Executive Officer (President) and Chief Administrative Officer.
 This gave me experience with bylaws, finances, and administrative manners while working within my chapter, as well as partnering with Drake University administration.
 I had the opportunity to travel across the U.S. to attend international leadership conferences for this organization.
 In June of 2018, I attended the Iowa N.E.W.
 Leadership Conference, a politics focused, intensive leadership conference for women across the state obtaining higher education.
 During this conference participants further developed their leadership skills and networked with Iowa women involved in political campaigns, party politics, higher education, and nonprofits.

-Outside of work I am involved in the Iowa State Historical Society, Kappa Alpha Theta Housing Corporation, and Young Professional Connection.
+Outside of work I am involved in the Kappa Alpha Theta Housing Corporation, and Young Professional Connection Board as the Civic Chair.
 When I’m not busy at work I enjoy trying local restaurants, reading, and spending time with my husband, family, and friends.